hyunmoon/wordcrypt/README.md

 ## Design Philosophy

-In this project, we tried to show some design philosopy of UNIX including:
+In this project, we tried to show some design philosopy of UNIX including (but not limited to):

 1. Rule of Composition (can easily interact with other programs through pipe)
 2. Rule of Silence (does not print unnecessary output)